thycotic/privman-docs/pm/ui/index.md

 Much of the text and other content on the page is clickable.
 The link under it will help you drill down to more detail.
 (Although some links, here and on other UI pages, are shown in blue, you should not assume that the absence of blue font implies there is no link.
 The best way to discover links is to hover over the content to find out if it is clickable.)
 The set of three little vertical dots, in the upper right corner of each tile, provide options to manipulate the tile. <!-- TODO: revisit this paragraph -->

-The question mark icon, ‘?’, seen near the right corner of the main menu bar, is used throughout the UI to provide help messages or other access to guidance.
+The __?__ seen near the right corner of the main menu bar, is used throughout the UI to provide help messages or other access to guidance.
-A detailed description of the Privilege Manager UI is provided in Section TBD.